What is Remote Desktop Services (RDS)?

 Remote Desktop Services infrastructure roles that are implemented in Windows Server include RD Connection Broker, RD Gateway, RD Licensing and RD Web Access.

 Microsoft provides Remote Desktop clients for Microsoft Windows, Apple macOS, Apple iOS, Google Android and HTML5-capable browsers.

 Remote Desktop Services evolution

-Competing products such as Citrix Virtual Apps and VMware Horizon Apps use the RDSH server role.
+Competing products such as Citrix Virtual Apps and Desktops and VMware Horizon use the RDSH server role.
 Other products can provide their own brokers, display protocols, clients and management infrastructure.

 IT can install Remote Desktop Services on premises, in public clouds on top of infrastructure as a service (IaaS) or in hybrid deployments.

 In 2017, Microsoft announced a preview of new Azure-based infrastructure options for Remote Desktop Services under Remote Desktop modern infrastructure (RDmi).
-The company provides infrastructure roles for RD Connection Broker, RD Web and RD Gateway as Azure Web App services, instead of individual servers.
-RDmi uses Microsoft Azure Active Directory for authentication, and workloads -- such as RDSH servers -- must run in Azure.
-RDmi is an easier way to enable multi-tenant RDS deployments.
+The company provided infrastructure roles for RD Connection Broker, RD Web and RD Gateway as Azure Web App services, instead of individual servers.
+RDmi used Azure Active Directory for authentication, and workloads -- such as RDSH servers -- had to run in Azure.
+RDmi was an easier way to enable multi-tenant RDS deployments.

-Remote Desktop Services is available in Windows Server 2019, however some features are restricted.
+Remote Desktop Services is available in Windows Server 2019 and 2022.
+Since the introduction of Windows Server 2019, however, some features are restricted.
 Windows Server Desktop Experience and RDSH do not include newer features such as Microsoft Cortana, the Microsoft Store and the Xbox app and services.
-In addition, RDSH 2019 will not support Office 365 Pro Plus and instead will only use Office 2019 perpetual.